 Course Description: Cyberpunk has been defined as a science fiction genre focusing on a blurring of distinctions between humans and machines in bleak dystopias with lawless subcultures (Oxford Reference).
 It has evolved from its origins in the 1980s as an iconoclastic movement among science fiction writers to its current popularity in gaming, anime, and more.
 Originating in the early days of the Internet, cyberpunk's relevance to current anxieties about AI, Neuralink, and the ubiquity of social media ensures its continued relevance.
 The class will read long- and short-form fiction by William Gibson, Neal Stephenson, Pat Cadigan, and others, as well as essays by Bruce Sterling, N. Katherine Hayles, and others.
-We will explore films, including Blade Runner, The Matrix, and Ghost in the Shell as well as more recent iterations like the videogame Cyberpunk 2077, the related anime Cyberpunk Edgerunners and Janelle Monae's concept album Dirty Computer and its companion story collection, The Memory Librarian.
+We will explore films, including Blade Runner, The Matrix, and Ghost in the Shell as well as more recent iterations like the videogame Cyberpunk 2077, the related anime Cyberpunk Edgerunners, Janelle Monae's concept album Dirty Computer, and the television program Altered Carbon.

-Prerequisites: HUM102/ENGL 102 with a grade of C or higher, and 6 credits at the 300-level History and Humanities GER with a grade of C or higher; 3 credits at the 300-level may be taken concurrently as a co-requisite.
+Prerequisites: HUM102/ENGL 102 with a grade of C or higher, and 6 credits at the 300-level History and Humanities GER with a grade of C or higher; 3 credits at the 300-level may be taken concurrently as a corequisite.